-Cost Based Pricing Method:
+Cost-Based Pricing Method:

-In many businesses, the common method of price determining is to estimate the cost of product & fix a margin of profit.
-The term ‘cost’ here means Full Cost at current output and wages level since these are regarded as most relevant in price determination.
+In many businesses, the common method of price determining is to estimate the cost of a product & fix a margin of profit.
+The term ‘cost’ here means Full Cost at the current output and wages level since these are regarded as most relevant in price determination.

 Pricing based on total costs is subjected to two limitations.
 They are:

-Sometimes, instead of arbitrarily adding a percentage on cost for profit, the firm determines an average mark-up on cost necessary to produce a desired Rate of Return on Investment.
+Sometimes, instead of arbitrarily adding a percentage on cost for profit, the firm determines an average markup on cost necessary to produce a desired Rate of Return on Investment.
 The rate of return to be earned by the firm or industry must depend on the risk involved.

 Competition-Based Pricing Method:

 When a company sets its price mainly on the consideration of what its competitors are charging, its pricing policy under such a situation is called competitive pricing or competition-oriented pricing.
 It is not necessary under competitive pricing to charge the same price as charged by the concern’s competitors.
-But under such a pricing, the concern may keep its prices lower or higher than its competitors by a certain percentage.
+But under such pricing, the concern may keep its prices lower or higher than its competitors by a certain percentage.

 Going Rate Pricing: It is a competitive pricing method under which a firm tries to keep its price at the average level charged by the industry.
 The use of such a practice of pricing is especially useful where it is difficult to measure costs.